bilde2910/FreeField/docs/permissions.rst

 particular localizable string in the localization files.
 The latest localization files can be `found on GitHub
 <https://github.com/bilde2910/FreeField/tree/master/includes/i18n>`_.
 The token
 IDs used by groups in FreeField all start with ``group.level.``.

-If you want to use a custom name for a group, you should replace the entire internationalization token with the string that you wish to use.
+.. note:: If you want to use a custom name for a group, you should replace the
+          entire internationalization token with the string that you wish to use.
 You should not add the string to your local copy of the localization files, as these are overwritten every time FreeField is updated - make the required changes on the administration pages instead.

 Permission level
 ^^^^^^^^^^^^^^^^